StefanoAldanese/DataBase---Galactic_Empire/README.markdown

 # README - Galactic Empire Database

+## Exam Project

+This repository contains my final project for the Database Systems course, taken during my second year in the Computer Science degree program at the University of Naples Parthenope.
+The project was awarded full score of 7 points

 ## Installation and Configuration

 For proper functionality and database creation, carefully follow the steps below.